WeR-stats/workshops/setup_cloud_machine_data_science/notes.md

     `sudo nano /etc/ssh/sshd_config`
   - change the following line as desired, then save the file (CTRL+x ==> y ==> Enter) `Port xxxx`
+	If there is a *hashtag* **#** at the start of the line, which means that the line is a comment and so not to be read by the system, delete it.
   - restart the service
 	`sudo systemctl restart ssh`
   - **without logging out from the current session**, open another session besides the one already open, and test that the new user is capable to *ssh* into the machine using the new `xxxx` port, but not from the standard **22**.
 If anything does not sounds right, close this session and fix using the original session.